 |Specializes in Record Clearing||Yes||No|

 * This price includes filing fees and court costs.
-In some instances a report from the Department of Public Safety may need to be obtained.
+In some instances a report from the Federal Bureau of Investigation report may need to be obtained.
 This may require you to be fingerprinted and you may need to pay an additional approximate amount of $25.
-If you sign up for setting aside of the conviction then firearm rights are $455 in addition to the setting aside.

 |Benefits||RecordGone.com||Typical Attorney Site|

 |More than 16,000 successful cases||Yes||No|

 |Fastest possible results||Yes||No|

 |50+ combined years of experience||Yes||No|

 |Experts who helped create expungement law||Yes||No|

 Sign Up Online *